mypreview/woo-additional-terms/readme.txt

 * **Unlimited Custom Terms and Conditions Checkboxes**: With the PRO version, you can add unlimited custom terms and conditions checkboxes to your store’s checkout process.
 That means you can create special terms and conditions for different products or services and require customers to agree to them before purchasing.
 * **Default Checked Checkbox**: You can choose whether or not the checkbox is checked by default on checkout.
 That allows you to set the default value of the checkbox to either checked or unchecked, depending on your preference.
 * **Flexible Display Options**: You can select which action displays the entire page content after clicking on a linked terms page.
 You can choose to embed the content above the checkbox, open the page content in a modal, or open the linked page in a new tab.
 This gives you more control over how your terms and conditions are displayed to customers.
-* **Required or Optional Checkbox**: You can choose whether the terms checkbox is required or optional.
-This allows you to make certain terms and conditions mandatory for customers to agree to before making a purchase or give customers the option to agree to them.
 * **Advanced Conditional Logic**: With Woo Additional Terms PRO, you can set rules and conditions that alter terms and conditions checkboxes based on the cart and checkout details.
 You can create complex logic to display a terms checkbox by adding multiple conditional rules.
 You can restrict terms checkboxes by Products, Tags, Categories, Types of products, Shipping classes, WooCommerce brands, and Locations.
 This feature enables you to tailor your terms and conditions to specific products, locations, or customer group.

 Why settle for the basic version when you can have the advanced features of Woo Additional Terms Pro?
 [Upgrade to the PRO](https://mypreview.one/woo-additional-terms "Woo Additional Terms (PRO)") version now and take your store to the next level.